mxcube/mxcubeweb/docs/source/dev/deployment.md

     poetry export --format=requirements.txt > requirements.txt
     ```

+    Note that the pre-commit hooks are configured to automatically
+    generate an exported `requirements.txt` file and keep it in sync with `poetry.lock`.
+    So this step could be skipped.

 1. Move the `requirements.txt` file to the deployment target system

-1. On the deployment system, let pip install {{project}} via the exported requirements file
+1. On the deployment system,
+    let pip install {{project}} via the exported requirements file

     1. Install the dependencies
         ```shell